peteryzheng/insertion_SVs/README.md

 		Alignment Parameters to Use.
 Current option: [mhe, default_bwa] -o OUTPUTDIR, --outputdir=OUTPUTDIR
 		Output directory to use.
+	-n DOWNSAMPLE_NUM, --downsamplenum=DOWNSAMPLE_NUM
+		number of breakends to downsample to
+	-s SEED, --seed=SEED
+		seed for random number generator
+	-t TIME, --time=TIME
+		Time (hours) to run each task
+	-c CORES, --cores=CORES
+		Number of cores to use
 ```

 To generate the qsub script, you can run the following command and follow the instructions: